isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 </p>
 <p>5.1 A student who is absent from school must submit a Letter of Excuse
 or Medical Certificate to the Form Teacher upon return.</p>
+<p>5.2 The school only permits up to ten Letters of Excuse per year to explain
+the student’s absence from school.</p>
-<p>5.2 A student who is absent from CCA / after-school classes / enrichment
+<p>5.3 A student who is absent from CCA / after-school classes / enrichment
 lessons / after-school engagement activities must also submit a Letter of Excuse to the teacher concerned.</p>
 <p>5.3 All students are expected to attend school during term time.
 Permission